microsoft/pbiworkshops/Query Folding In An Hour/README.md

 **Transformations that prevent query folding:**

-Merging or appending queries based on different sources.
+Merging or appending queries based on different sources (ex. merging an Excel file or SharePoint list with a SQL table).
 The use of complex logic that have no equivalent functions in the data source.

 ![Partial Folding](./Images/PartialFolding.gif)